Who We Are

 Mr. Martin-Smith also had the pleasure of directing the world premiere of a new adaptation of Alexandre Dumas's "The D'Artagnan Romances" which includes The Three Musketeers, The Three Musketeers: Twenty Years Later, and The Man in the Iron Mask.
 All adapted by his long-time collaborator Susane Lee.

 Mr. Martin-Smith has worked for years as an actor, having appeared as Egeon in the HCTC's Comedy of Errors, Lord Hastings in Richard III, and as René d'Herblay aka the musketeer Aramis in The Three Musketeers: Twenty Years Later and The Man in the iron Mask.
 He also appeared in the title role of Shakespeare's TITUS, which he co-directed with Fight Director Jared Kirby.
 Most recently he appeared as Gerard de Villefort in HCTC's world premiere of The Count of Monte Cristo, also adapted by Susane Lee.
 It was the fourth and final installment of "The Dumas Adventures," an ambitious four year project which began in 2017 with The Three Musketeers.
+In August 2022 he appeared in the title role of Macbeth which he co-directed with Joseph Hamel.

 Off-Broadway he has appeared as Frank Deluca in The Rise of Dorothy Hale at St. Luke's Theatre and as Harrison Brent in Perfect Crime at the Snapple Theatre Center.
 Also Off Broadway as Angelo in Measure for Measure (Soho Rep), Mark Antony in Julius Caesar (Douglas Fairbanks) and as Antyphilus of Syracuse in The Comedy of Errors (Riverside Shakespeare Co.).
 In New York he has also appeared as King Magnus in G. B. Shaw's The Apple Cart, under the direction of David Scott, Dr. Lvov in Ivanov at The Mint Theatre, Pentheus in Chuck Mee's adaptation of The Bacchae, and Lt.
 Charles in Renee Phillippi's adaptation of The Adding Machine at 78th Street Theatre Lab.
 Regionally he has appeared in The Tempest and Much Ado About Nothing both at Boston's Publick Theatre, and as Konstantine in The Seagull at the A.R.T. in Cambridge.
 He also appeared as Franny in Balm in Gilead, John Polk in Am I Blue, and in the title role of David Mamet's Edmond, all at the Alley Theatre Company in Cambridge.